metno/emep-ctm/Intro.rst

 ================

-This guide gives a brief documentation of the EMEP/MSC-W model version rv5.6.
+This guide gives a brief documentation of the EMEP/MSC-W model version rv5.6 (ONGOING - UPDATE TO v5.8).
 It is intended primarily as a guide on how to run the model, and to help users wishing to understand or change the model in terms of domains, outputs, chemistry, etc.